RumitPatel/android-pay-with-upi/README.md

 # android-pay-with-upi

-Receive payment without any third party payment gateway mediatore and extra charges.
+Receive payment with UPI only and without any third party payment gateway mediatore and extra charges.

 **Demo:**